 - Keep documents.
 If you have suffered financial loss as a result of the attack, keep as much evidence of this as possible, including receipts.

-Finally seek a solicitor to help you file your claim within the timeframe dictated by the CICA to ensure that you receive the compensation that you’re entitled to.
+Finally seek a solicitor to help you file your claim within the timeframe dictated by the CICA to ensure that you receive the rape victim compensation that you’re entitled to.

 You may be eligible for one or more of the different payments made by the CICS.
 The different types of damages it recognises are: